 This cat is being sold as a pet and companion animal (not as a breeding animal or as a show cat).

 The Buyer will assume all costs of shipping said cat, to include health certificate and air charges if applicable.
-[Not applicable if the cat is not being shipped, of course!]
+[Not applicable if the cat is not being shipped, of course!
+As a rule, we no longer ship pets.
+It is too hard on the kittens.]

 The legal jurisdiction for this contract is and shall remain in Anderson County in the State of Tennessee regardless of the last signature and/or the subsequent state in which it